Shopify/react-native-skia/docs/docs/animations/hooks.md

 slug: /animations/hooks
 ---

+Below are animations hooks we provide when using React Native Skia with Reanimated.
+We also provide hooks for [creating textures](/docs/animations/textures) when integrating with Reanimated.

 ## usePathInterpolation

 This hook interpolates between different path values based on a progress value, providing smooth transitions between the provided paths.